PabloCorso/elma-tcg/README.md

 Levels have their own unique set of subtypes; these subtypes are called level types.
 The level types are: Across, Apple harvest, Flat track, Gravity, Hoyla, Internal, Labyrinth, Long cruise, Mirrored, Multi-route, Normal, Pipe, Puzzle, Remix, Roller coaster, Tricky, World cup.

 Levels define the amount of full turns they can be played as a battle.
 A full turn is equal to the number of players.
 In a two-player game a full turn is equal to two turns, one for each player.

 A level defines it's possible battle length(s) at the bottom right of the card.
 This length(s) can be a number or a range between 1 and 6 full turns.

 When a level that defines a length range is added to the queue, the player that played that level card decides the length (between that range) that the battle will be started with.
-If the level defines a single number instead of a range, that's the length the battle it will be started with.
+If the level defines a single number instead of a range, that's the length the battle will be started with.

 #### Battles (Kuski + Level cards)